Skip to Content

 If your child is showing you the signs that they’re ready to drop the nap, you can make the transition from nap time to quiet time and keep everyone’s midday break in tact.

-Quiet time is a midday break, where your child plays quietly in their room for a dedicated amount of time.
+Quiet time for kids is a midday break, where your child plays quietly in their room, in place of nap time.

 Quiet time is great for kids, as it allows them to have some quiet independent play time, which fosters creativity, problem-solving, and self-regulation.